emqx/eip/active/0021-msg-batch-for-resources.md

 ## Abstract

-This proposal suggests adding the message caching mechanism to the `emqx_resource` layer for emqx data integration.
+This proposal suggests adding the message batching mechanism to the `emqx_resource` layer for emqx data integration.

 ## Motivation

+We need a batching mechanism for all the external resources (MySQL, MongoDB, HTTP, Kafka, etc.) to enhance the throughput.

+In 4.x the batching mechanism is implemented by adding a `batcher` process before calling each DB driver.
+For example before starting a MySQL driver pool, we start a batcher process which keeps receiving messages, it packs multiple messages into one big `INSERT` SQL (with multiple `VALUES` clauses), and then send it to the underlying MySQL driver.

+On the other hand, we also need a message queue before sending messages to the external resources.
-The purpose of message caching is to cache messages locally (possibly disk or memory) when the external resource service is interrupted, and then replay messages from the message queue after the resource is back to service.
+The purpose of message queue is to cache messages locally (possibly disk or memory) when the external resource service is interrupted, and then replay messages from the message queue after the resource is back to service.

-In emqx 4.x and previous versions, only a few drivers implemented the message caching function (Kafka and MQTT Bridge)
+In emqx 4.x and previous versions, only a 2 drivers implemented the message queue, they are Kafka and MQTT Bridge (based on `replayq`).

-In 5.0 we suggest build the message caching function as part of the resource layer, which has the advantage of no need to change any of the drivers.
+In 5.0 we suggest **build the message queue as part of the resource layer**, and then implement the message batching as well as the sync/async querying mode based on this message queue.
+This way we have the advantage of no need to change any of the drivers.

-Based on the message caching, we can realize the sync/async querying mode and batching ability in the resource layer.

 ## Design